sjmikler/pytorch-symbolic/docs/quick_start.md

 ## Functional API for model creation

-Deep neural networks can be represented as directed acyclic graphs where nodes are inputs, outputs or intermediate states and edges are layers (in general transformations or functions).
-In such graph, there exists a nonempty set of input nodes and a nonempty set of output nodes.
+Deep neural networks can be represented as directed acyclic graphs where:

+* nodes are inputs, outputs or intermediate states
+* edges are layers (in general transformations or functions)

+In such graph,
+there exists a nonempty set of input nodes and a nonempty set of output nodes.
 If your architecture meets the above conditions, it can be created in a functional manner.